Flash-Maxi/sales-data-analysis-sql/README.md

 ## Outcome
 The raw sales dataset was cleaned and transformed into a more reliable format, making it ready for further exploratory data analysis and dashboard creation.
+The cleaned dataset (`sales_data_cleaned.csv`) can be directly used for Power BI or Excel dashboards.

 ## Author
 Rishi Raj